 In April of 2019, the band released their third music video for the song, “Just Wanna Go Home.”
 In May of 2019, two new band members were added to the mix: Lucas Akira (vocals) and Helbert Collyn (bass guitar).
 Working now as a quartet, they recorded a new single called “Resilience.”
 The song was produced at Sonastério Studio in Nova Lima, MG – Brazil by Arthur Damásio (recording/post- production/mixing) and Bruno Barros (recording and production), while the mastering was completed by Tony Lindgren at Fascination Street Studios in Sweden.
 The new single also featured special guest Drey Henrique on vocals.
 In July 2020, the band released the single, “Coldest July,” featuring special guest, Leo Turbo on vocals.
 In November 2020, April 21st released the single, “We Are the Difference,” the third record created by the current band line-up.
 The aforementioned song was also recorded in Sonastério Studio in Brazil, and the mastering was completed at Fascination Street Studios.

-The band’s exciting new album is titled Courage is Born From Fear and it will be released on September 10, 2021 via Eclipse Records.
+The band’s latest release is entitled Courage is Born From Fear and it was released on September 10, 2021 via Eclipse Records.

 The first thing one might notice when listening to April 21st on the new record is the musicianship and the intricate arrangement of the rhythm patterning.
 Of course, speed and heaviness are what initially strike the listener with a rich, potent urgency, but it is the melodic interplay that hooks us.
 Plainly, Herbert’s guitar work is as diverse as it is mesmerizing, ornate as it is inspiring, and it threads seamlessly through labyrinthian song structures that take us on journeys.
 August Nery’s rapid-fire percussion is stunning and Helbert Collyn’s bass work somehow compliments the sophisticated rhythm design and simultaneously stands on its own as a daring aesthetic.
 Moreover, Lucas Akira’s vocals transcend the badass growl technique he employs.
 His voice is emotion-personified, and one cannot listen to even one track without feeling connected.